risingwavelabs/risingwave-docs/docs/data-delivery.md

   With this connector, you can sink data from RisingWave to AWS Kinesis.
 For details about the syntax and parameters, see [Sink data to AWS Kinesis](/guides/sink-to-aws-kinesis.md).

+- Cassandra and ScyllaDB sink connector (`connector = 'cassandra'`)

+  With this connector, you can sink data from RisingWave to Cassandra or ScyllaDB.
+For details about the syntax and parameters, see [Sink data to Cassandra or ScyllaDB](/guides/sink-to-cassandra.md).

+- ClickHouse sink connector (`connector = 'clickhouse'`)

+  With this connector, you can sink data from RisingWave to ClickHouse.
+For details about the syntax and parameters, see [Sink data to ClickHouse](/guides/sink-to-clickhouse.md).

 - Delta Lake sink connector (`connector = 'deltalake'`)

   With this connector, you can sink data from RisingWave to Delta Lake.
 For details about the syntax and parameters, see [Sink data to Delta Lake](/guides/sink-to-delta-lake.md).

-- Cassandra sink connector (`connector = 'cassandra'`)

-  With this connector, you can sink data from RisingWave to Cassandra or ScyllaDB.
-For details about the syntax and parameters, see [Sink data to Cassandra or ScyllaDB](/guides/sink-to-cassandra.md).

 - Elasticsearch sink connector (`connector = 'elasticsearch'`)

   With this connector, you can sink data from RisingWave to Elasticsearch.
 For details about the syntax and parameters, see [Sink data to Elasticsearch](/guides/sink-to-elasticsearch.md).

+- JDBC sink connector for MySQL, PostgreSQL, or TiDB (`connector = 'jdbc'`)

+  With this connector, you can sink data from RisingWave to JDBC-available databases, such as MySQL, PostgreSQL, or TiDB.
+When sinking to a database with a JDBC driver, ensure that the corresponding table created in RisingWave has the same schema as the table in the database you are sinking to.
+For details about the syntax and parameters, see [Sink to MySQL](/guides/sink-to-mysql.md), [Sink to PostgreSQL](/guides/sink-to-postgres.md), or [Sink to TiDB](/guides/sink-to-tidb.md).

+- Kafka sink connector (`connector = 'kafka'`)

+  With this connector, you can sink data from RisingWave to Kafka topics.
+For details about the syntax and parameters, see [Sink data to Kafka](/guides/create-sink-kafka.md).

+- NATS sink connector (`connector = 'nats'`)

+  With this connector, you can sink data from RisingWave to NATS.
+For details about the syntax and parameters, see [Sink data to NATS](/guides/sink-to-nats.md).

+- Pulsar sink connector (`connector = 'pulsar'`)

+  With this connector, you can sink data from RisingWave to Delta Lake.
+For details about the syntax and parameters, see [Sink data to Pulsar](/guides/sink-to-pulsar.md).

 ## Upsert sinks and primary keys